matestack/matestack-ui-bootstrap/README.md

 ## License

-`matestack-ui-bootstap` is an Open Source project licensed under the terms of the [MIT license](./LICENSE)
+`matestack-ui-bootstrap` is an Open Source project licensed under the terms of the [MIT license](./LICENSE)